Teaching preschool math is important to plan for.

 I have a 4 hour, online workshop all about preschool math.
 It is a self-study training and will help you

-This 4-hour workshop is only $15!
-It MIGHT qualify for your annual in-service hours, depending on your state.
+This 4-hour workshop is only self-paced (you have up to one year to complete it) and it MIGHT qualify for your annual in-service hours, depending on your state.
 (And even if it does not, you will have gained valuable knowledge on how to incorporate preschool math into your program).

 TOTALLY shameless plug in 3...2...1...